flairNLP/fundus/docs/how_to_contribute.md

 Before contributing a parser, check the [**readme**](../README.md) if there is already support for your desired publisher.
 In the following, we will walk you through an example implementation of the [*Los Angeles Times*](https://www.latimes.com/) covering the best practices for adding a news source.

-#### 1.
+#### 1. Library Structure
-Get used to the library architecture in `src/library`.
+Take a look at the library architecture in `src/library`.
-Fundus is divided into country-specific sections (`/library/at/, /library/de/, ..., /library/us/`) representing the country a news source originates from.
+Fundus is divided into country-specific sections representing the country a news source originates from.
-In our case, the correct location we're operating on is `/library/us/`.
+For example
+- `src/library/de/` for German publishers and
+- `src/library/us/` for American publishers.

+For the Los Angeles Times, the correct location is `src/library/us/` since they are an American publisher.

 #### 2.
 Add an empty parser class inheriting from `BaseParser` at the designated country section in the library.